MatthewGrimshaw/AVD/README.md

 # AVD
-Repo to Test Infrastructure as code for Azure Virtual Desktop
+Repo to Test Infrastructure as Code for Azure Virtual Desktop